mblevu/HISinterview/README.md

 This repository contains the code for the HIS Interview Application.
 It is a web-based application for patient registration and management.

+In the media directory contains a simple demo of the working system

 **Instructions**